MicrosoftDocs/winrt-api/windows.applicationmodel.contacts/contact_contactlistid.md

 # Windows.ApplicationModel.Contacts.Contact.ContactListId

 ## -description
-Gets a string that identifies the [ContactList](contactlist.md) to which this contact is a member.
+Gets a string that identifies the [ContactList](contactlist.md) of which this contact is a member.

 ## -property-value
-A string that identifies the [ContactList](contactlist.md) to which this contact is a member.
+A string that identifies the [ContactList](contactlist.md) of which this contact is a member.

 ## -remarks